-The partners of the Berlin Demography Days invite you to join three days of online dialogues with international experts from science, policy and civil society for three days of inspiring discussions.
+The partners of the Berlin Demography Days wish to thank all international experts from science, policy and civil society for three days of inspiring discussions.

-Recently, policy experts have issued warnings that the world may not be prepared for the next pandemic.
-What lessons must we learn from evidence collected in the four years since the global outbreak of the COVID-19 pandemic?
-Where did we go wrong, where did we go right?
-In particular, could policy and sciences have done better assessing the consequences of measures for certain groups, such as older people, younger people or chronically ill people?
+What have we learned in the four years since the global outbreak of the COVID-19?
+Could politics and sciences have better assessed the consequences of measures for certain groups, such as older, younger or chronically ill people?

 13:30-14:30: Will Artificial Intelligence Help Us Better Prepare for Crises?

 Humans may understand things better than computers, but computers process them faster.
-In a crisis situation, this can save lives.
-In the COVID 19 pandemic, the use of machine learning saved valuable time by helping with the analysis of the structure of the virus.
-Yet AI poses ethical challenges.
-What do scientists and policymakers have to be aware of in the era of machine learning and artificial intelligence?
+In a crisis situation, this can save lives - in the COVID 19 pandemic, Artificial Intelligence saved valuable time analysing of the structure of the virus.
+Yet A.I. poses ethical challenges.
+What do scientists and policymakers have to be aware of in the era of machine learning?

 14:45-15:45: Who Can Cope, Who Can't?
 The Impact of Crises on Heterogeneous Societies

 Some population groups can to respond to crises flexibly.
-Others cope with restrictions, e.g. a lack of food and water, physical and mental health issues, job loss, other socio-economic disadvantages.
+Others cope with restrictions such as socio-economic disadvantages.
 Anticipating which groups will be most affected by future crises can help design policies which aim to leave no one behind.
 How do responses to health crises differ by population group?
-How does age affect coping?
-How do refugee and immigrant communities respond to sudden restrictions in their mobility?

 16:00-17:00: Step Back to See the Whole Picture: Historical Perspectives on Crises

-How did people react to crises in the past, how did they anticipate them?
+How did human societies react to crises in the past?
+How did they anticipate them?
 In this panel, we look at critical moments in history.
 For example, what did crisis management look like during the early HIV/AIDS epidemic?
 How did it change health crisis responses forever?
 What can we learn from going even further back in time?

 17:30: Registration for participants attending in person